Paddy Nixon: Research and teaching

 Nixon has been a visiting academic / professor at California Institute of Technology, University of Warsaw, and Kaunas University of Technology.

 Technology transfer

 Having been involved in three start-up companies, Nixon has a particular interest in the commercialisation of university research and the interface between universities and industry.
-In 2006 he led the consortium that bid for, and subsequently established, National Digital Research Centre (NDRC); a national early stage investor in tech companies in Ireland.
+In 2006 he led the consortium that bid for, and subsequently established, National Digital Research Centre; a national early stage investor in tech companies in Ireland.

 Administration

-Nixon was Deputy Vice-Chancellor (Research) at the University of Tasmania until 2015.
+Nixon was Deputy Vice-Chancellor (Research) at the University of Tasmania (2010–2015) and then Vice-Chancellor and President of Ulster University (2015–2020) and University of Canberra (2020–2023).
+Nixon's sudden departure from the University of Canberra attracted media attention when it was revealed that he received the highest remuneration of any vice-chancellor in Australia.